Sami Game Jam 2018

 People see me, but they don’t really see me.
 They expect me to behave and act like my ancestors did.
 People see me through romantic images or negative expectations they have for my culture.
 Am I the one who decides what I am, how I look and how I behave?
 I’m not here to fulfill the stereotypes, not the good ones or the bad ones.

-The modern society evolves but somehow the indigenous Sami should stay the same.
+Modern society evolves but somehow the Saami should stay the same.

 6. Living Outside the Samiland

-Most Sami already live outside the Samiland.
-For instance, 1000 Sami live in Helsinki area.
-Some Sami people identify themselves as “city-Sami”.
+Most Saami already live outside Saamiland.
+For instance, 1000 Saami live in the Helsinki area.
+Some Saami people identify themselves as city-Saami.

 7. Ultima Thule